Web Designers vs Web Developers

 - Usability - good knowledge of how someone will browse the website, ideally making it a simple experience.

-- Tend to rome about the office on scooters, turn up in casual atire, and have artistic hissy-fits (this can sometimes be true, but is intended as a joke to some designer friends, sorry!)
+- Tend to roam about the office on scooters, turn up in casual attire, and have artistic hissy-fits (this can sometimes be true, but is intended as a joke to some designer friends - sorry!)

 Web developers tend to be technical people, similar to software developers, and are focused on ensuring underlying functionality is sound.
 Developers usually have reasonable knowledge of front-end technologies but aren't so much design or marketing orientated as they are about getting things working.
 They usually carry out the following: